Liberation of Peter: Biblical narrative

 When the angel suddenly left him, Peter came to himself and returned to the house of Mary, the mother of John Mark.
 A servant girl called Rhoda came to answer the door, and when she heard Peter's voice she was so overjoyed that she rushed to tell the others, and forgot to open the door for Peter (verse 14).
 Eventually Peter is let in and describes "how the Lord had brought him out of prison" (verse 17).
-When his escape is discovered, Herod orders the guards put to death.
+When his escape is discovered, Herod orders the guards to be put to death.

+Literary interpretation

+Loveday Alexander describes this episode as "one of the most sensational" in the Acts of the Apostles.
+He notes that Peter's situation was "perilous" yet he was sleeping peacefully.
+There is a greater "dramatic tension" in this narrative than in an earlier record of the escape of the apostles from prison, mentioned briefly in Acts 5:18–19.

 Theological significance

 F. F. Bruce argues that "direct divine intervention is strongly indicated" in this narrative.
-He contrasts the story of Peter to that of James the Great, who was reported in verse 2 as having been executed by Herod, and notes that why "James should die while Peter should escape" is a "mystery of divine providence."
+He contrasts the story of Peter to that of James the Great, who was reported in verse 2 as having been executed by Herod, and notes that why "James should die while Peter should escape" is a "mystery of divine providence".

 James B. Jordan suggests that this incident is portrayed as being a type of resurrection for Peter.
-Noting that one of the major themes of the Book of Acts is that "Christ's servants follow in His footsteps," Jordan argues that the events of the chapter "recapitulate the resurrection of Jesus."
+Noting that one of the major themes of the Book of Acts is that "Christ's servants follow in His footsteps", Jordan argues that the events of the chapter "recapitulate the resurrection of Jesus".
 Amy-Jill Levine and Marianne Blickenstaff, like Jordan, relate the disbelief of Rhoda's message to Luke 24:1–12, where most of the disciples refuse to believe the news of the resurrection brought by a group of women.